nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     This is sometimes referred to as "short circuiting" a logical operator.
 You can think of it as a ternary with no `else` condition.
+Basically, the part before `&&` is evaluated, and if it is "truthy" (in this case, ensuring the existence of `foo`), the part after the `&&` is evaluated.
+In this case `foo.bar()` is a function, so it's executed.

     This could be written out more verbosely as&hellip;

     ```js
     if (foo) {